 BTEC and vocational qualifications are nationally recognised by employers and colleges and are offered by many schools in addition to traditional GCSE courses.
-This year we will be offering BTEC Health & Social Care, BTEC Sport a Vocational Award in IT and a Vocational Award in Retail Business.
+This year we will be offering BTEC Health & Social Care, BTEC Sport and a Vocational Award in ICT.

-BTEC and vocational courses are now assessed through formal assignments which are completed under exam conditions with the support of notes completed during lessons and independent study, followed by one unit which is externally examined in the same way as a GCSE exam.
-They are equivalent to one GCSE and are graded as Level 1 pass (GCSE grade 1), merit (GCSE grade 2), distinction (GCSE grade 3) and Level 2 pass (GCSE grade 4), merit (GCSE grade 5/6), distinction (GCSE grade 7) & and distinction (GCSE grade 8/9).
+BTEC and vocational courses are now assessed through two formal assignments which are completed under exam conditions with the support of notes completed during lessons and independent study and one unit which is externally examined in the same way as a GCSE exam.
+They are equivalent to one GCSE and are graded as Level 1 pass (GCSE grade 1), merit (GCSE grade 2), distinction (GCSE grade 3) and Level 2 pass (GCSE grade 4), merit (GCSE grade 7) & and distinction (GCSE grade 8/9).

 They are an appropriate alternative for students who struggle with very academic courses which require high levels of literacy and are assessed by examination only.
 It is important you are aware that in general, level 2 BTEC courses will lead on to level 3 BTEC courses rather than A levels.
 This needs to be considered carefully if students are intending to go on to study a suite of academic A Levels.
 Level 3 BTECs are equivalent to one A level and can lead to foundation degrees or higher vocational qualifications.
-Many of the local 6th form providers offer level 3 vocational courses in Health & Social Care, Sport, IT and Business.

 Very high levels of attendance are critical for BTEC and vocational subjects.
-Since lesson notes can be taken into some of the assessments, students put themselves at a very significant disadvantage if they regularly miss lessons and have gaps in their knowledge.
+Since lessons notes can be taken into some of the assessments, students put themselves at a very significant disadvantage if they regularly miss lessons and have gaps in their knowledge.
 Missed notes cannot be copied from another student or textbooks, all notes taken into assessments MUST be written in the students own words or they risk disqualifications.